kizniche/Mycodo/docs/index.md

 ### Prerequisites

 *   [Raspberry Pi](https://www.raspberrypi.org/) single-board computer (any version: Zero, 1, 2, 3, or 4)
-*   [Raspbian OS](https://www.raspberrypi.org/downloads/raspbian/) flashed to a micro SD card
+*   [Raspberry Pi Operating System](https://www.raspberrypi.org/downloads/raspbian/) flashed to a micro SD card
 *   An active internet connection

 ### Install

-Once you have the Raspberry Pi booted into Raspbian with an internet connection, run the following command in a terminal to initiate the Mycodo install:
+Once you have the Raspberry Pi booted into the Raspberry Pi OS with an internet connection, run the following command in a terminal to initiate the Mycodo install:

 ```bash
 curl -L https://kizniche.github.io/Mycodo/install | bash